³ÉÈË¿ìÊÖ

 Some Ukrainian websites suspect that notorious Russian pranksters Alexei Stolyarov and Vladimir Krasnov, known as Lexus and Vovan, are behind it all.
 On Monday, Mr Stolyarov posted a short Facebook message seeking experts on Kyrgyzstan, according to Ukraine's .
 But when journalists contacted the pair, they in the call.

 While it may still be unclear who was on the other end of the line, there's an intense information war under way between Russia and Ukraine.
-This week, Ukrainian hackers claimed to have of a senior Kremlin official, but said they have no link to the security services.
+This week, Ukrainian hackers claimed to have accessed the emails of a senior Kremlin official, but said they have no link to the security services.

 Use #NewsfromElsewhere to stay up-to-date with our reports via .